 Sending Tracking Emails

 After your customers have clicked “buy”, they will be on the lookout for a tracking notification email from you.
 In fact, shipping confirmation emails are opened 1.5 times on average—making them the easiest way to engage with customers right after purchase.

 The good news is that there are many ways to automatically send the tracking notification email to your customers.
 First, you could use a Shopify shipping app to automatically send notifications.
 Another option is to send the notifications directly through the Shopify dashboard.

 Keep in mind that you only want to use one of the automated email options or risk hounding your customers with duplicate notifications.
 If you’re using Shippo, check out this help page on setting up your email notifications either through Shippo or Shopify to making sure you’re only sending one email.

 Starting in August, Shopify will allow your store to save multiple sender and return addresses to help you manage products in multiple locations.

 Since this feature is brand new, many outdated Shopify shipping apps will not support multiple locations at the time of launch, which means you won’t be able to take advantage of the feature if you choose to print labels through them.

 Shippo will support the multiple locations feature at launch and lets you automatically sync orders, generate shipping labels, and then send back tracking information.
-You can opt for the Shippo Pay As You Go plan that has no monthly subscription fee—you just pay five cents per label—or you can choose the Professional subscription plan with no label fee and more customization options.
+You can opt for the Shippo Starter plan that has no monthly subscription fee, or you can choose the Professional subscription plan with no label fee and more customization options.

 Shipping is such a critical component of any e-commerce store that it’s worth taking the extra time to research and get it right.
 Shopify shipping apps will help you streamline and automate much of your shipping process so you can prevent manual error and save time in the fulfillment process.